MiniMinstrel/pushpin/README.md

 and provides streamline access to information for students.
 Students and faculty will be able to post and search up information with just the push of a button.</p>

-<p>Created for UF's CEN3031 final project, the goal is to help students and teachers dissemate information quickly and efficiently.
-In addition to that, other organiziations can use it to allow students to stay up to date with events happening around UF's campus</p>
+<p>Created for UF's CEN3031 final project, the goal is to help students and teachers disseminate  information quickly and efficiently.
+In addition to that, other organizations  can use it to allow students to stay up to date with events happening around UF's campus</p>

 ## 🔮 How to run